zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

   ![](images/concat_columns_name_reso.png)

-  **Note:** In this example, the `id` and `num` columns are duplicated.
+> **Note:** In this example, the `id` and `num` columns are duplicated.

-4. Run the following script to concatenate multiple OML data objects and perform customized renaming.
+4. Run the following script to concatenate multiple Oracle Machine Learning data objects and perform customized renaming.
 Here, you add the word `New` to the duplicate columns and use `OrderedDict` to preserve the order in which the objects are added.

     ```
     %python